 Otto Lüderitz and his group showed that lipopolysaccharides (LPS) of Gram-negative bacteria are built up according to a common architecture, consisting of the O-polysaccharide chain, the core and lipid A. In chemical and biological studies they brought the final evidence that lipid A is the toxic and biologically active part of LPS which led to the total chemical synthesis of biologically active lipid A.

 Klaus Eichmann and coworkers were involved in research on T cell development, T cell activation, and antigen processing in cell-mediated immunity.
 They discovered the autonomous signaling function of the pre-T cell receptor in the development of the alpha/beta T cell lineage.
-They were the first to describe the development of functional lymphoid tissue from ES cell lines.
+They were the first to describe the development of functional lymphoid cells from ES cell lines.

 In the year Georges Köhler joined the Max Planck Institute of Immunobiology he was awarded the Nobel prize in Physiology and Medicine, together with Cesar Milstein and Niels Jerne for their pioneering work on the immune system and the generation of monoclonal antibodies using the hybridoma technique.
-His untimely death in 1995 was a great loss to the Institute and the scientific community.

 As a post-doc with Francois Jacob, Rolf Kemler identified the first cell-cell adhesion molecule in mouse development, E-cadherin.
 His structural-functional analyses led to the discovery of catenins as cytoplasmic anchorage proteins.
 Particularly beta-catenin became a famous molecule because of its dual function in cell adhesion and in the Wnt signaling pathway.
 In early 1980, Kemler was the first to establish mouse embryonic stem (ES) cells in Germany.
 He studied their differentiation potential and used gene targeting to investigate the function of cadherin and catenins in mouse development, genomic maintenance and stem cell vs. oncogenic potential.